Table of Contents

-Name(mandatory): This string specifies the name of the plug-in as it will appear in Wwise.
+Name(mandatory): This string specifies the display name of the plug-in as it will appear in Wwise.

-CompanyID(mandatory): This string must represent a positive integer that respects the following ranges:
+CompanyID (mandatory): This string must represent a positive integer in the range 0-4095 (see

-EngineDllName(optional): This string value indicates which dynamic library to load at game runtime (by default it will be the same name as the XML).
+EngineDllName(optional): This string value overrides the name of the Sound Engine dynamic library to load at game runtime (by default it will be the same name as the XML).
 If

-EngineDllNameis specified, ensure that both the static and dynamic libraries built from your plug-in share the same name.
+EngineDllNameis specified, ensure that both of your Sound Engine static and dynamic libraries share the same name.
 Providing a DLL/so file with your plug-in is necessary to be supported in commercial game engines such as Unity and Unreal 4.
-Note that this is not the same DLL as the one sitting beside the XML, which contains all the Property Pages UI and you don't want to include in a game.
+This does not affect the naming of the Authoring plug-in dynamic library, which should strictly correspond to the name of your XML file.

 PluginInfo/PlatformSupport section defines the platforms supported by your plug-in.
 It can contain one or more